Non-citizen suffrage in the United States: California (School Board elections only)

 In November 2016 voters in San Francisco approved a proposal to allow just the parents of children in the San Francisco school system to vote in school board elections regardless of their immigration or citizenship status.
 65 non-citizen parents registered for the 2018 election, 36 parents registered for 2020, and 74 parents registered for the 2022 election.
 Voters rejected similar proposals in 2004 and 2010.
 It only applies to school board elections.

-On July 29, 2022, ordinance 206-21, which allowed noncitizens to vote in San Francisco school board elections, was struck down before being upheld in August 2023 along with a similar measure in Oakland.
+On July 29, 2022, ordinance 206–21, which allowed noncitizens to vote in San Francisco school board elections, was struck down before being upheld in August 2023 along with a similar measure in Oakland.
+Despite the successful 2022 ballot measure allowing non-citizen parents to vote for members of the Oakland Unified School District Board of Education, it has not yet been implemented.